the-y9/chisel/frontend/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a fitness app called "Chisel".
+It includes a workout routine with a timer and navigation.
+Users can customize the background color of the workout routine.
+The app uses React.

 ## Available Scripts